-The term 'Salvage Value' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Salvage Value' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Salvage value refers to a value calculation for assets.
 It proves to be the estimated value for reselling assets at the conclusion of their natural and useful lives.
 The value is important because analysts subtract it out of the fixed assets’ original costs to learn what part of this cost may be depreciated for accounting and taxation purposes.
 This explains why the salvage values are critical parts of depreciation calculations.

 The concept of salvage values also has to do with the anticipated returns businesses or personal owners will receive when they sell off such assets at the end of their natural lives.
 Such values are dependent on only estimates for the value of the asset at this point in time.
 There is also an official salvage value which the government calculates on many assets.
 In the United States, it is up to the IRS Internal Revenue Service to make such a determination and provide this fixed and preset calculation value.